 - Generally, 16-40 pages in total will suffice.

 - Forthcoming and past Thirty West authors are ineligible for this contest.

-- The winning author will receive a $750 USD honorarium, 10 author copies, and an official Thirty West Publishing book contract with royalties that lasts a minimum of two years.
+- The winning author will receive a $850 USD honorarium, 10 author copies, and an official Thirty West Publishing book contract with royalties.
+This contract lasts a minimum of two years.
 Limited-edition print runs with unique designs and binding may be considered.

 - An online book launch with guest readers.
 If the winner is local to Philadelphia, PA, an in-person event will be considered.

 - The finished chapbook and subsequent print runs will be archived and sold through thirtywestph.com, indie bookstores, and fairs that we frequent.
 These include, but are not limited to: AWP, Brooklyn Book Fest, Baltimore Book Fest, Collingswood Book Fair, CLMP-sponsored events/listings, and be eligible for any applicable awards at the time.